krgamestudios/Toy/getting-started/standard-library.md

 ### filter(self, func: fn): any

-This function takes either an array or a dictionary as the `self` argument, and a function as `func`.
+This function takes either an array or a dictionary as the `self` argument and a function as `func`.
 The argument `func` must take two arguments - the first is the index/key of the array/dictionary, and the second is the value.
 The contents of `self` are passed into `func`, one element at a time, and the function returns a new compound for every element that `func` returned a truthy value for.

 ### getKeys(self: dictionary): [any]